Mother of Miami Norland High employee found dead makes tearful plea

 “She was my only child,” she said while holding back tears.
 “I just hope that somebody out there can help me to have some closure for me and her two girls.”

-The employee at Miami Norland Senior High was originally reported missing from her aunt’s home along the 800 block of Northwest 203rd Street, May 15.
+The test administrator was originally reported missing from her aunt’s home along the 800 block of Northwest 203rd Street, May 15.

 Her decomposed body was found less than a mile away, in a canal near Northwest 207th Street and 15th Avenue, Saturday.